ni/measurement-plugin-integration-example-python/examples/SourceAndMeasure/README.md

 ## Example: Source and Measure DC Voltage

-This is a Python sequencer example that sequences two clients. `NI-DCPower` for sourcing and `NI-DMM` for measurement.
+This Python sequencer example sequences two measurements, where the `NI-DCPower` is used for sourcing and `NI-DMM` for measurement.

 ## What does this example accomplish?